jprochazk/hebi/docs/value.md

 possible bit patterns of pointers and quiet NaNs by storing the type of the value in the free bits.

-Mu values have 5 possible types:
+Hebi values have 5 possible types:
 - Float
 - Int
 - None